🧠 Exam Paper Leaks — The 1.40 KB Kernel That Eliminates the Early Final-Assembled Paper

 No.

-same structure -> same outcome
+same declared structure -> same resolved outcome

 If papers differ, the structure is not the same.